• Skip to primary navigation

 Rye Bread Slider Buns

-• Place all ingredients in pan of bread machine in the order listed.
+• Place all ingredients in the pan of the bread machine in the order listed.
 Start the dough cycle.
 Allow the bread machine to complete the dough cycle.

-• Turn the dough onto a lightly floured surface and shape it into 24 equal size balls.
+• Turn the dough onto a lightly floured surface and shape it into 24 equal-sized balls.
 (See Tip 5)

-• Flatten with hand and place on parchment or silicon lined rimmed baking sheet.
+• Flatten with your hand and place on a parchment- or silicone-lined rimmed baking sheet.
 Cover with a clean dish towel and allow to rise in a warm place for 60 to 90 minutes, or until doubled in size.
 (See Tip 5)

-• Place rack in middle of oven; preheat oven to 375°F.
+• Place rack in the middle of the oven; preheat oven to 375°F.

-• Bake for 10 minutes in preheated oven.
+• Bake for 10 minutes in a preheated oven.
 Remove and brush rolls with egg wash (1 egg mixed with 1 Tablespoon of water).
-Return to oven and bake an additional 10 minutes.
+Return to the oven and bake an additional 10 minutes.

-• Cool on wire rack.
+• Cool on a wire rack.
 Yield 24 Rye Bread Slider Buns.

 1. I like to use homemade Rye Bread Slider buns in this recipe.
 However, feel free to use store-bought slider buns.